microsoft/ApplicationInsights-iOS/docs/Readme-template.md

 [![Build Status](https://travis-ci.org/Microsoft/ApplicationInsights-iOS.svg?branch=master)](https://travis-ci.org/Microsoft/ApplicationInsights-iOS)

-# Application Insights for iOS (1.0-beta.6)
+# Application Insights for iOS (1.0-beta.7)

 This is the repository of the iOS SDK for Application Insights.
-[Application Insights](http://azure.microsoft.com/services/application-insights/) is an extensible analytics service for developers.
-Use it to discover usage patterns, detect crashes and diagnose issues in your iOS apps.
-The SDK enables you to send telemetry of various kinds (events, traces, exceptions, etc.) from your live app to the Application Insights service, where you visualize your data in the [Azure Portal](https://portal.azure.com).
+[Application Insights](http://azure.microsoft.com/services/application-insights/) is a service that monitors the performance and usage of your published app.
+The SDK enables you to send telemetry of various kinds (events, traces, exceptions, etc.) to the Application Insights service where your data can be visualized in the Azure Portal.

-You can use the [Application Insights for Mac](http://go.microsoft.com/fwlink/?linkid=533209&clcid=0x409) tool to integrate the Application Insights iOS SDK into your exisiting apps.
+You can use the [Application Insights for Mac](http://go.microsoft.com/fwlink/?linkid=533209&clcid=0x409) tool to integrate the Application Insights iOS SDK into your existing apps.
 It also supports with **uploading app symbols**, which are required to symbolicate the crash reports to display them properly in the Azure Portal.
 The SDK runs on devices with iOS 6.0 or higher.
 You'll need a subscription to [Microsoft Azure](https://azure.com).
 (It's free until you want to send quite a lot of telemetry.)

 [Application Insights overview](https://azure.microsoft.com/documentation/articles/app-insights-overview/)